fraserjubb/FEM-QR-Code-Component/README.md

 }
 ```

 2. This was my first project that involved using a Figma file for reference.
-It was a little overwhelming at first but I have managed to grasp the basics of navigation in Figma.
+It was a little overwhelming at first but I have managed to grasp the basics of navigation in the app.

 3. In the brief for this project, I learned about the screenshot tool, FireShot.
 A simple tool that can create screenshots of entire webpages with ease.
 I might consider getting the Pro version in the future.